-Multiple COVID-19 vaccines are being developed, manufactured and approved in the United States.
-The university has received a limited supply of vaccines and continues to actively pursue a weekly allocation.
-The ACU Medical Clinic will administer the vaccines in accordance with federal and state guidance as part of our plan to keep our students, faculty and staff safe from COVID-19.
+The ACU Medical Clinic stocks the Moderna and Johnson & Johnson vaccines.
+They are administered in accordance with federal and state guidance as part of our plan to keep our students, faculty and staff safe from COVID-19.

 When can I get vaccinated?